 \subsection{Distributed Consensus}

-Unlike Bitcoin, where distributed consensus is achieved by means of a proof-of-work technique, in our approach, a \textit{proof-of-stake} mechanism is adopted, whereby next valid block in the block chain is the one produced (\textit{mined}) by the peer that owns the majority of proofs-of-location in the latest $T$ blocks of the block chain.
-In Bitcoin, peers are encouraged by the reward they earn to repeatedly run hashing algorithms to validate transactions.
-Conversely, our protocol does not require such an extremely time-consuming work, thus there is no reward for mined blocks, albeit it can be provided at the application layer.
-Therefore, in case a peer receives more than one valid block from its neighbors, it will add to the end of its block chain the one produced by the peer that has received the largest number of proofs-of-location, in the latest $T$ blocks.
-Moreover, to prevent the monopoly problem, \textit{i.e.}, a peer that keeps out proofs-of-location that concern other peers from the block it produces with the purpose to remain the peer that owns the majority of proofs-of-location and, therefore, that takes control of the block chain, the protocol prevents that the same peer generates more than one block in the latest $T$ blocks of the chain.
+In the proposed system, the blockchain is built by means of a PoS approach, whereby, to decide the peer that must create next block in the blockchain, a pseudo-random selection is performed, taking into account the number $n_T$ of proofs of location in the latest $T$ blocks of the blockchain.
+The larger the $n_T$, the higher the probability for a peer to be chosen.

+No time-consuming and energy-hungry work is required for creating valid blocks.
+If a peer receives more than one valid block from its neighbors, it will add to the end of its blockchain the block produced by the peer with the largest $n_T$.
+The latest $T$ blocks of the chain cannot include more than one block produced by the same peer.
+This is to prevent the monopoly problem, \textit{i.e.}, a peer that keeps out the proofs of location that concern other peers from the block it produces, in order to remain the owner of most proofs of location and, therefore, to take control of the blockchain.

-Remarkably, as distributed consensus is obtained according to information contained in the latest $T$ blocks of the chain ($2T$ to handle forks of the block chain), it is not necessary that every peer of the network handle all blocks of the block chain.
-The protocol works properly even if peers do not consider proofs-of-location contained in the blocks that precede the latest $2T$, but only the identifier of the peer that has produced it and the reference to the previous block.
+Preserving all block headers is sufficient to enable a simplified verification of the blockchain.
+Peers are not forced to maintain a copy of all proofs of location stored in the blockchain (similarly to lightweight Bitcoin clients \cite{Gervais2014}).
+The distributed consensus procedure requires that peers preserve the latest $T$ blocks.
+In order to handle forks of the blockchain, it is prudent to maintain the latest $2T$ blocks.
+The blocks that precede the latest $2T$ blocks may be \textit{pruned}, as depicted in Figure \ref{fig:fork}.

-The value of $T$ depends on the application layer.
-When it is important to store many past geographic locations, such as in applications for tracking and monitor vehicle fleets, $T$ has a higher value, compared to applications that localize nearby friends.
-Forensic applications may be interested to store the whole block chain, in order to provide effective and trusted alibis for people under investigation.
+The value of $T$ is application-dependant.
+When it is important to store several past geographic locations, such as in applications for tracking and monitor vehicle fleets, $T$ has a larger value, compared to applications that localize nearby friends.
+Forensic applications may be interested to store the whole blockchain, in order to provide effective and trusted alibis for people under investigation.
 On the other hand, the lower is the value of $T$, the smaller is also the space occupied in memory.
-Therefore, the protocol is independent from the application layer and even versatile for the realization of different LBS types.
+Apart from this, the protocol is independent from the application layer and highly versatile, supporting the realization of a wide range of LBSs.